 Why do I have to show a photo ID?
 Why can’t I pick up my relative’s car?

 Southern Districts Towing only accepts photo ID as a form of identification to pick up your car.
 This can be a NZ Driver licence, an 18+ card or a current passport.
 SDT will only release the vehicle to the registered owner at the time of impoundment.
 Should the registered owner not be available to pick up the vehicle prior arrangements must be made with Southern Districts Towing and the correct ID and strict procedures must be met prior to releasing a vehicle to a non-registered owner.
 Please call our office for further clarification and if necessary book a time to talk with one of our staff members.

 How much do I need to pay?

 Impounded fees are set by the current NZ legislation.
-Every vehicle tow is different depending on the size vehicle, the impound location and the time of day.
-The team a Southern Districts Towing aim to notify the registered owner by letter within 14 days of the impounded date by letter to the NZTA registered owners address.
+Every vehicle tow is different depending on the size of the vehicle, the impound location and the time of day.
+The team at Southern Districts Towing aim to notify the registered owner by letter within 14 days of the impounded date by letter to the NZTA registered owners address.
 If you have not received notification and need to know how much is owed, please call 0800 008 111 and ask for the impounds team who can give you the correct information.

 My vehicle has been stolen and the police have told me it’s been towed to Southern Districts Towing.
 What happens next...